The Stunning Transformation Of Anna Kournikova

 Plagued by injuries, she retired from tennis in May 2003

-Anna Kournikova had battled back pain, stress fractures and other injuries for many years, and they all caught up with her in 2003.
+Tragically, Anna Kournikova battled back pain, stress fractures and other injuries for many years, and they all caught up with her in 2003.
 She played in the Australian Open and won her first round game, but aggravated her back.
 That injury forced her to withdraw from several tournaments that year.
-The last tournament she played in was in Charlottesville in May 2003, and she pulled out of tournaments in England in June, ending her tennis career (via WTA).
+The last tournament she played in was in Charlottesville in May 2003, and she pulled out of tournaments in England in June, ending her tennis career.

 Many considered it a disappointing finish to a promising start — Kournikova never won a singles tournament — but there's no doubt that Kournikova's success inspired a whole generation of younger players, especially young Russian women.
-Russian player and two-time Grand Slam winner Svetlana Kuznetsova told the WTA in a 2017 interview: "I always defend her when they say 'Oh, she never won a tournament.'
+In 2017, Russian player and two-time Grand Slam winner Svetlana Kuznetsova told the WTA, "I always defend her when they say 'Oh, she never won a tournament.'
 So what?
 She was a Top 10 player.
 It's not just about winning tournaments.
 She was a great image for the game, not only for Russia but for tennis all over the world."
 Kuznetsova was part of a group of Russian women who began achieving great success in tennis in the years after Kournikova retired, including Anastasia Myskina, Elena Dementieva, and of course, Maria Sharapova.

-In retirement, she dedicated herself to volunteer work
+In retirement, Anna Kournikova dedicated herself to volunteer work

 Even though Kournikova retired from playing tennis professionally, that didn't end her love of the game, and she has continued to play the sport for different good causes.
 In 2008, she participated in the Advanta World TeamTennis Smash Hits celebrity tennis tournament, which raised money for Elton John's AIDS Foundation and the Atlanta Aids Partnership Fund.